 Living with a colostomy

-Although it can be difficult to adjust at first, having a colostomy does not mean you cannot have a full and active life.
+It can be difficult to adjust to a colostomy at first, but it doesn't mean you can't have a full and active life.

 You may find the following information useful if you have a colostomy, or are due to have one in the near future.

-After a colostomy is formed, the opening in your abdomen (known as the stoma) will produce digestive waste in the form of faeces.
-The consistency of your faeces will depend which part of your colon is diverted, as well as your diet and fluid intake.
+After a colostomy is formed, the opening in your abdomen (known as the stoma) produces digestive waste in the form of faeces.
+The consistency of your faeces depends on which part of your colon is diverted, as well as your diet and fluid intake.

 A colostomy pouch will usually be required to collect your faeces.
 These pouches often need to be removed and replaced when full (usually one to three times a day), although drainable pouches that only need to be replaced every one or two days may be used if you have particularly loose faeces.

 If you produce faeces in a regular and predictable pattern, you may not always need to wear a colostomy bag.
-However, as occasional leakages can occur, it is recommended that you wear a small stoma cap.
+However, as occasional leakages can occur, it's recommended that you wear a small stoma cap.

-A specialist stoma nurse, who will usually see you before and after the colostomy is formed, will help you choose the most suitable appliance for you.
+A specialist stoma nurse, who usually sees you before and after the colostomy is formed, will help you choose the most suitable appliance.

-There are also additional products that can make living with a colostomy more convenient, including:
+There are additional products that can make living with a colostomy more convenient, including: